Trump administration orders more layoffs as Musk meets with cabinet

+"If this continues, the country will go de facto bankrupt," Musk said at the cabinet meeting, where he wore a black "Make America Great Again" baseball cap and a t-shirt that read "tech support".

+The layoffs so far have focused on probationary workers who lack full employment protections.
+Trump's administration is preparing for deeper cuts targeting career employees.

-The memo calls for a "significant reduction" in headcount but does not specify how many workers should be laid off, beyond the 100,000 who have already taken a buyout or been fired.
+A memo released ahead of the cabinet meeting called for a "significant reduction" but did not specify how many workers should be laid off, beyond the 100,000 of the nation's 2.3 million civilian federal workers who have already taken a buyout or been fired.

 Agencies would have to submit plans by Mar 13, a day before current government funding is due to expire, according to the memo signed by Russell Vought, the White House budget director, and Charles Ezell, acting head of the Office of Personnel Management.

-At the same time, Trump is pressing Congress to pass tax cuts that would reduce government revenues by trillions of dollars, a move that independent experts say would worsen the nation's heavy debt load.
+The Social Security Administration eliminated two offices this week that oversee civil rights and internal processes, putting 200 workers on leave.

+Separately, the Bureau of Prisons has scaled back an incentive program to help retain guards and other workers at understaffed facilities, according to the American Federation of Government Employees, a labour union.

-Late on Tuesday, Republicans advanced a plan with a 217-215 vote in the House of Representatives that would cut taxes by US$4.5 trillion and reduce spending by up to US$2 trillion.
+Late on Tuesday, Republicans advanced a plan for Trump's tax cuts with a 217-215 vote in the House of Representatives that would cut taxes by US$4.5 trillion and reduce spending by up to US$2 trillion.
 They now are considering cuts to health and food aid for the poor, though specifics have yet to emerge.

-Musk's efforts to slash spending have plunged the government into chaos, upending construction projects and freezing scientific research across the country.

-Musk has kept pressing for workers to respond.
-Trump told reporters on Tuesday the request was “somewhat voluntary, but it’s also if you don’t answer, I guess you get fired.”
+Some senior members of Trump's administration were surprised by a Saturday email directive to federal workers to justify their jobs.
+Some agencies told employees to ignore Musk's demand.

+Musk, the world's richest person, told the meeting his email was an attempt to find out whether government paychecks were going to actual workers.
+"We think there are a number of people on the government payroll who are dead," he said, without providing evidence.

+Trump suggested that the roughly 1 million people who did not respond to Musk's email might be at risk.
+"They are on the bubble," he said.

-Twenty-one workers resigned from Musk’s Department of Government Efficiency in protest on Tuesday, saying they did not want to use their skills to dismantle public services or jeopardize Americans' personal data.
+Twenty-one workers resigned from Musk’s Department of Government Efficiency in protest on Tuesday, saying they did not want to use their skills to dismantle public services or jeopardise Americans' personal data.

 Musk's team has sought to access sensitive payment, health, tax and personnel records, raising privacy and security fears.